-A total of 399 participants were surveyed, with the sample size determined using the Slovin formula.
-The collected data was analyzed using regression techniques to evaluate the relationships between the independent variables (content marketing, E-WOM, and perceived quality), the mediator (brand awareness), and the dependent variable (purchase intention).
-The validity and reliability of the research instruments were confirmed through appropriate testing, ensuring the accuracy and trustworthiness of the findings.
+The collected data was then analyzed using statistical techniques, including regression analysis, to evaluate the relationships between the independent variables (content marketing, E-WOM, and perceived quality), the mediator variable (brand awareness), and the dependent variable (purchase intention).
+The validity and reliability of the research instruments were tested using normality, reliability, and validity tests to ensure that the data obtained is accurate and reliable (Hair et al., 2021).